department-of-veterans-affairs/va.gov-team/products/health-care/checkin/team/development-processes.md

 - Features
     - PO, based on input from the research and/or stakeholders, creates an Epic for a feature in the "Product Backlog" ZenHub pipeline
     - PO creates initial user stories for a feature
+    - PO adds feature to the [Planned Releases](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/checkin/release-plan/check-in-prod-validation.md)
     - Team creates additional user stories as needed
 - Tech Debt
     - Engineers create tech debt work items in the "Product Backlog" ZenHub pipeline and attaches to Epic [Tech/Design Debt](https://app.zenhub.com/workspaces/check-in-experience-61fc23a2cb8a14001132e102/issues/department-of-veterans-affairs/va.gov-team/27217)